Thursday, 07 October 2021

 If you are hearing voices, it’s worth noting what the voices are saying.
 Are they critical, complementary, positive or negative?
 It could be that the voices feel protective or supportive.

 You might like to try interacting with the voices rather than ignoring them or getting angry with them.
-Try to understand what they’re saying and note when you are hearing them (does it happen at a certain time or event?).
+Try understanding what they say and note when you hear them (does it happen at a certain time or event?).

 Address any stressors